San Diego Wave FC Travel to Face Portland Thorns FC in Midweek Match

 - San Diego Wave FC Travel to Face Portland Thorns FC in Midweek Match - San Diego Wave FC

-- Gotham FC Surpasses Club High with 16,000 Queens Classic Tickets Out - NJ/NY Gotham FC

-- San Diego Wave FC Signs Defender Kristen McNabb to Contract Extension - San Diego Wave FC

-- Washington Spirit to Hold Second Annual Open Training on June 21 - Washington Spirit
+- Washington Spirit Star Leicy Santos Named NWSL Player of the Week - Washington Spirit

-- Gray Media and RAJ Sports Announce Groundbreaking New Sports Network, Rose City SportsNet™ - Portland Thorns FC

-- Reign FC Falls 3-0 to Utah in Seattle Opener on Sunday Evening - Seattle Reign FC
+- Preview: Chicago Stars FC vs. Gotham FC - Chicago Stars FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.